msetzu/clusterlets/README.md

-# Clusfairing
+# Clusterlets

-Clusfairing is a Python library collecting algorithms for fair clustering, mainly aimed at *clusterlet*-based approaches.
+`clusterlets` is a Python library collecting algorithms for fair clustering, mainly aimed at *clusterlet*-based approaches.
 A *clusterlet* defines (like [fair coresets](http://arxiv.org/abs/1812.10854) and [fairlets](https://proceedings.neurips.cc/paper/2017/hash/978fce5bcc4eccc88ad48ce3914124a2-Abstract.html)) a clustering of data which respects some notion of fairness or balance.
 Under some assumptions, (centroids of)